cheneave/wsgishell/README.md

 # wsgishell
-This is a middleware for WSGI, it
+This is a middleware for WSGI, it can be used to run shell commands by sending http requests to specified url.